frontity/step-by-step-tutorial/tutorial/README.md

 > _**[TO DO]** Remove warning banner above._

-Allow us to welcome you to the Frontity step-by-step tutorial.
+👋 Hi, and a very warm welcome to the Frontity step-by-step tutorial.
 We're thrilled that you're interested in learning Frontity.

-This tutorial is a progressive sequence of lessons that will take you from first steps to mastery.
+The tutorial that you're about to embark on is a progressive sequence of lessons that will take you from first steps to mastery.

-It will provide you with a solid foundation in developing websites with Frontity and will prepare you to better understand the rest of the [Frontity documentation](https://docs.frontity.org/).
+Via a practical example project it will provide you with a solid foundation in developing websites with Frontity and give you the knowledge you need to work with Frontity on your own projects.
+It will also arm you with the concepts and knowledge you need to better understand the rest of the [Frontity documentation](https://docs.frontity.org/).

 Since this is a progressive tutorial we recommend that you follow the lessons in sequence, as each lesson builds on what was learned earlier.